Heckmondwike: Geography

 Located at the edge of the Pennine hills, the land rises to the north, east and south of the town centre.
 The town covers an area of one square mile (640 acres), the town boundary is not the same as the ward boundary.

 Heckmondwike has a telephone exchange, north of High Street in the Wakefield 01924 dialling area.
 The exchange covers Liversedge, and parts of Dewsbury Moor and Staincliffe.

 Politics

 In 1894 Heckmondwike Urban District Council was established and was incorporated into Kirklees in the local government reorganisation of 1974.
 The Heckmondwike electoral ward includes Millbridge, Flush, and Norristhorpe in Liversedge south of the A62 road.
 Heckmondwike ward is represented on Kirklees Council by three Labour councillors.

 In 2003 the ward elected David Exley of the British National Party, after the serving councillor left the Labour Party to run as an independent.
 Exley was re-elected in 2004, and in 2006 a second BNP member, Roger Roberts, was elected.
 Roberts had previously served as councillor for the Conservative Party.
 In May 2007 David Sheard (Labour), was returned.
 In May 2008 Exley lost his seat to Labour candidate Steve Hall.
 In May 2010 Roberts lost his seat to Labour candidate Viv Kendrick.
 Sheard was re-elected in 2011, and Hall was re-elected in 2012.

+Since the 2026 Local Council elections, Heckmondwike has been represented on Kirklees Council by three Reform UK councillors: Simon Holbrook, Glennis-Anne Harrison and Lee Konrad Cliff.